 Physical Therapists rake in the most money, with average earnings of $35.64 per hour; Speech-Language Pathologists come in second with average earnings amounting to around $35.64, while Certified Occupational Therapy Assistants and Registered Nurses rank near the top as well ($28.79 and about $28.42, respectively).
 With salaries averaging $11.53, Certified Nurse Assistants are among the lowest paid at Kindred Healthcare.

-When it comes to location, the highest average paycheck ($33.00 per hour) can be spotted in San Francisco, Calif.; Indianapolis, Ind. (approximately $23.40), Houston, Texas (around $22.11), and Louisville, Ky. ($20.49) are the next top-paying cities.
-At $17.27, Fort Worth, Texas is home to some of the lowest pay in the country.
-Pay rates in the United States are highest in the state of California, where they average to about $31.10 per hour.
+When it comes to location, the highest average paycheck (about $33.00 per hour) can be spotted in San Francisco, Calif.; Indianapolis, Ind. (around $23.00), Houston, Texas (about $22.11), and Louisville, Ky. (approximately $20.49) are the next top-paying cities.
+High paychecks are not found in Denver, Colo.; in fact, at $19.58 it is one of the worst-paid cities.
+The highest pay by state can be found in California, where pay average out at $30.93 per hour.

 Years of Experience

 Survey participants who have worked at Kindred Healthcare for between five and 10 years earn $22.02 per hour on average.
 Broken down by tenure, the largest share of Kindred Healthcare employees (30 percent) have one to four years of experience and earn approximately $20.81 per hour on average.

 Certifications and Degrees

 Registered Nurses have significantly higher pay than non-accredited workers at around $30.69 per hour.
 Employees who have a Bachelor of Science in Occupational Therapy (OT) make the most here, hauling in $38.66 per hour.